Growing Up with a Parent Who Had Alcohol Use Problems: You Can Heal

 A substantial body of research shows how children of parents with alcohol use disorder (AUD) are affected:

-Mental Health Risks: Higher rates of anxiety, depression, and low self-esteem are common, persisting into adulthood even when other factors are considered.
+Mental Health Risks: Higher rates of anxiety, depression, and low self-esteem are common.
+These issues can persist into adulthood, even when other factors are considered.

-Behavioural and Emotional Disorders: Both internalising issues (like depression and anxiety) and externalising problems (such as ADHD and conduct disorders) are more frequent.
+Behavioural and Emotional Disorders: Both internalising issues (like depression and anxiety) and externalising problems (such as ADHD and conduct disorders) are more frequent among these children.

-Social and Relationship Challenges: Emotional neglect, unstable home environments, and inconsistent parenting often lead to difficulties maintaining healthy relationships, aggression, withdrawal, and poor academic performance.
+Social and Relationship Challenges: Emotional neglect, unstable home environments, and inconsistent parenting often lead to difficulties in maintaining healthy relationships.
+This can result in aggression, withdrawal, and poor academic performance.

 Substance Use Patterns: There is a clear pattern of intergenerational transmission.
 Children of parents with problematic drinking are more likely to start drinking earlier and develop their own substance use issues.